 • 3 cups freshly shredded sharp Cheddar cheese

-• Optional toppings: 7 slices cooked and chopped bacon, fresh chives
+• 7 slices cooked and chopped bacon optional topping

 Instructions

-• PREP: Spray a large slow cooker (I use a 6-quart pan) with nonstick spray.
+• Spray a large slow cooker (I use a 6-quart one) with cooking spray.
 Set aside.

-• MUSHROOMS AND ONION: Add the butter to a large and deep skillet set to medium heat.
-As the butter is melting down, add in the finely diced onion and finely diced mushrooms.
-Sauté, stirring frequently, until tender, about 5-7 minutes.
-Reduce the heat if anything is burning.
+• Add the butter to a large, deep skillet set to medium heat.
+As butter is melting, add finely diced onion and finely diced mushrooms.
+Sauté, stirring frequently, until tender, about 5–7 minutes.
+Reduce heat if anything is burning.

-• GARLIC AND SEASONINGS: To the skillet, add the minced garlic, garlic powder, onion powder, chicken bouillon powder, dried parsley, dried thyme, and salt and pepper to taste.
-(I add in 1 teaspoon of salt and 1/2 teaspoon pepper, but add to preference — depending on how salty the chicken broth is, you may want less.)
+• To the skillet, add minced garlic, garlic powder, onion powder, chicken bouillon powder, dried parsley, dried thyme, and salt and pepper to taste.
+(I add 1 teaspoon salt and 1/2 teaspoon pepper, but add to preference—depending on how salty the chicken broth is, you may want less.)
 Stir and cook until fragrant, about 1 minute.
 Sprinkle in the flour and whisk until a thick dough forms.
 Cook for about 1 minute to eliminate the raw flour taste.

-• MILK AND BROTH: Gradually, while whisking constantly, add in the milk, cooking until thickened.
+• Gradually, while whisking constantly, add in the milk, cooking until thickened.
 Continue in the same manner with the chicken broth.
-Reduce the heat and simmer until thickened.
-Stir in the Dijon mustard.
+Reduce heat and simmer until thickened.
+Stir in Dijon mustard.

-• SOUR CREAM AND HASH BROWNS: Remove from heat and stir in the sour cream.
+• Remove from heat and stir in sour cream.
 Pour this creamy mixture into the base of the prepared slow cooker.
-Add both bags of hash browns and the freshly grated Cheddar cheese (See Note 1).
-Stir everything together and press into one even layer (Quickly wipe down the edges of the crockpot to avoid burning).
+Add hash browns and freshly shredded Cheddar (see note 1).
+Stir everything together and press into an even layer.
+(Quickly wipe down the edges of the Crock-Pot to avoid burning.)

-• COOK: Place a few sheets of paper towel in between the lid and the crockpot (this helps gather steam and liquid to keep the casserole from getting soggy).
-Cook on high for 2-3 hours (See Note 2).
-Remove the lid and if desired, place the casserole base in the oven and broil for 2-3 minutes to get a crispier top and edges. ( Only do this if your cooker crock is oven safe!)
-Taste the casserole and adjust seasonings — add more salt and pepper as needed.
+• Place a few sheets of paper towel between the lid and the Crock-Pot (this helps gather steam and liquid to keep the casserole from getting soggy).
+Cook on high for 2–3 hours (see note 2).
+Remove the lid, and if desired, place the casserole base in the oven and broil for 2–3 minutes to get a crispier top and edges.
+(Only do this if your Crock-Pot is oven safe!)
+Taste the casserole and adjust seasonings—add more salt and pepper as needed.

-• TOP AND ENJOY: Garnish the casserole with toppings of your choice such as cooked and chopped bacon, thinly sliced chives, etc.
+• Garnish the casserole with toppings of your choice such as cooked and chopped bacon, thinly sliced chives, etc.

 Recipe Notes

-Note 1: Cheese: Freshly grated cheese is preferred over packaged cheese (which has a tendency to get greasy and not melt as well).
-This casserole is very cheesy — you may want less cheese (if so, reduce to 2 cups).
-Alternatively, you can use two types of cheese such as 2 cups Cheddar and 1 cup Parmesan.
+Note 1: Freshly shredded cheese is preferred over packaged cheese (which has a tendency to get greasy and not melt as well).
+This casserole is very cheesy—you may want less (if so, reduce to 2 cups).
+You can also use 2 types of cheese such as 2 cups Cheddar and 1 cup Parmesan.

 Nutrition